-The transcript from this week’s MiB: PIMCO’s Jerome Schneider is below.
+The transcript from this week’s MIB: Roger Ibbotson of Yale, Ibbotson Associates, and Zebra Capital, is below.

-You can stream/download the full conversation, including the podcast extras on Bloomberg, iTunes, Overcast, and Soundcloud.
-Our earlier podcasts can all be found on iTunes, Soundcloud, Overcast and Bloomberg.
+You can stream/download the full conversation, including the podcast extras on iTunes, Bloomberg, Overcast, and Stitcher.
+Our earlier podcasts can all be found at iTunes, Stitcher, Overcast, and Bloomberg.

 ANNOUNCER: This is Masters in Business with Barry Ritholtz on Bloomberg Radio.

 BARRY RITHOLTZ, HOST, MASTERS IN BUSINESS: This week on the podcast, wow, what a delightful conversation I had with Roger Ibbotson.
 If you don’t know who he is, well, you need to become a little more familiar with financial histories, he is one of the founding fathers about modern thoughts on asset allocation, portfolio, management valuation factor, go down the list of a million things, he really was instrumental in the development and expansion of CRSP which is the joint stock database originally out of the University of Chicago.

 Davidson Associates, he’s on the board of advisors at Dimensional Funds, his curriculum vitae as his pages and pages long, he was extremely generous with his time and shared all sorts of fascinating things with us.

 If you are at all a stock market wonk, if you are at all interested in why some stocks go up and others don’t, then you are to find this conversation to be absolutely fascinating.
 So with no further ado, my conversation with Yale University’s Roger Ibbotson.